 Penfolds is arguably Australia’s most visible wine brand.
 The single word Penfolds with its cursive script and blood red lettering is instantly recognizable.
 So much so, that in burgeoning Chinese market, the Penfolds brand has been extensively plagiarized and counterfeited.
-China is central to Penfolds export drive (and profitably) with packaging, labels and even bin numbers adapted to suit the Chinese taste and love of their national colour - red.
+China has been central to Penfolds profitable export drive with packaging, labels and even bin numbers adapted to suit the Chinese taste and love of their national colour - red.

 The Chinese collection

 Penfolds have created several bespoke projects specifically targeted at the Chinese market.
 The first round included a Penfolds Lot.
 518 (USD80) - a ‘port’ style wine based on shiraz fortified with baijiu, the ubiquitous Chinese spirit made from sorghum.
 The second round used the power of the Penfolds brand to spearhead a Champagne campaign to China’s small (but growing) sparkling wine market.
 Penfolds’ winemaking maestro, Peter Gago, collaborated with the small family Champagne house of Thiénot to craft an unique blend from the 2012 vintage.
 Thiénot x Penfolds Lot 1 -175 Chardonnay Pinot Noir Cuvée 2012 (USD200) was released in 2019 with a pair of single variety Champagnes – a Blanc de Blancs and Blanc de Noirs in the wings.

 Peter Gago is a British-Australian winemaker and author, and has been chief winemaker at Penfolds since 2002.
 However, he has been involved with the market promotion of Penfolds wines since the early 1990s, travelling around the world to attend wine shows and conduct wine tastings and master classes.

 The Californian connection